-To apply for an SRC, the bride and groom must have been resident for seven days within a registration district in England or Wales before giving Notice of their marriage at the Register Office.
+To apply for an SRMS, the bride and groom must have been resident for seven clear days within a registration district in England or Wales before giving Notice of their marriage at the Register Office.

 For couples where one or both of the parties has limited immigration status or not here legally, the civil registrars will be required to refer their marriage notice to the Home Office for potential investigation.
 To allow time for the investigation, the Home Office may extend the notice period to 70 days.
 Those with indefinite leave to remain, or a marriage visitor or fiancé(e) visa will be exempt from this referral and investigation process.

-For more information about applying for an SRC, visit the Government’s web page.
+For more information about applying for an SRMS, visit the Government’s web page.
 Contact details for local (civil) register offices and designated register offices are given.
 Each register office will usually have its own website explaining the procedures in greater detail.

 Nationals of countries within the EEA who live in England and have Settled or Pre-settled Status under the EU Settlement Scheme may be married by banns and will not usually require a licence.
 Read more about banns.